The Clarendonians: History

 Austin became disaffected with Dodd in the late 1960s and went on to record as a solo artist for producer Ken Lack, also recording a brace of tunes for producer Phil Pratt, but failed to match the success of his colleagues.
 He went on to work as an aviation supervisor at Norman Manley International Airport.

 Ernest Wilson was the first member to establish himself as a solo artist, with singles such as "Storybook Children" and "If I Were a Carpenter", and briefly recorded under the name "King Shark", and with The Techniques.
 He continued to be sporadically successful through to the 1990s.

-McGregor took some time to establish himself as a solo artist, working at Studio One as a session drummer and backing singer, but found success with "Bobby Babylon", and since the late 1970s has been one of the biggest names in reggae.
+McGregor took some time to establish himself as a solo artist, working at Studio One as a session drummer and backing singer, but found success with "Bobby Babylon", and since the late 1970s became one of the biggest names in reggae.

-Wilson and Austin reformed The Clarendonians in the 1990s and in 2013 performed to celebrate the group's 50th anniversary.
-Wilson died in 2021 aged 69.
+Wilson and Austin reformed The Clarendonians in the 1990s and, in 2013, performed to celebrate the group's 50th anniversary.
+Wilson died in 2021, at the age of 69, and Austin died in 2023, at the age of 78.